 Essentially, to create a fully distinguishable name, you must change the name itself, not just the syntax.
 Still, you probably won’t want to get rid of your name entirely in order to distinguish it.
 Try finding synonyms, rearranging words, using unique spellings, adding prefixes and/or suffixes, or adding/removing keywords.
 These alterations will make your name unique without completely changing it.

-What you do next depends entirely on what your goal.
+What you do next depends entirely on what your goal is.
 If you’re checking for name availability and your name is free in South Dakota, you can proceed to reserve it and use it on your Articles of Organization.

 Need Help Starting an LLC?